sukibaby/simfile-tool/README.md

 ------

 There are certain limitations to PowerShell.
-It is very powerful and flexible but its main weakness is its inability to handle the `[` or `]` characters.
+Its main weakness is its inability to handle the `[` or `]` characters.

 - Non-Unicode characters may get broken when using the auto capitalization feature.
 - Directories containing the `[` or `]` characters may result in errors (a warning will be displayed if these are detected when the program is run).
 It is not recommended to use these characters in the file path if you can help it as they are likely to be problematic in any sort of  command-line tools on any OS.